qiyuangong/Mondrian/README.md

 I decided to make some effort.
 Hoping these open source repositories can help researchers and developers on data privacy (privacy preserving data publishing).

+### Usage:
+My Implement is based on Python 2.7 (not Python 3.0).
+Please make sure your Python environment is collect installed.
+You can run Mondrian in following steps:
+1) Download (or clone) the whole project.
+2) Run "anonymized.py" in root dir with CLI.

+	# run Mondrian with default K(K=10)
+	python anonymizer.py

+	# run Mondrian with K=20
+	python anonymized.py 20

 ## For more information:
 [1] K. LeFevre, D. J. DeWitt, R. Ramakrishnan.
 Mondrian Multidimensional K-Anonymity ICDE '06: Proceedings of the 22nd International Conference on Data Engineering, IEEE Computer Society, 2006, 25